memri/pod/docs/DataCollectives.md

 * `database_key`, which must be filled in by the user as it is a shared secret for all Data Collective participants
 * URL of the Data Collective (similar to the one of Pod itself)

+It is the front-end-s decision on which data to send to a particular Data Collective.
+It always needs to be done with user confirmation.

 # Implementation